RaptorTECH Information Night: Join us Tuesday, November 28 from 6:00-7:30 p.m.for an opportunity to learn about RaptorTECH – Auditorium.

-Pathways in Technology Early College High School (P-TECH) is a new type of school that brings together the best elements of high school, college, and the professional world.
+Pathways in Technology Early College High School (P-TECH) brings together the best elements of high school, college, and the professional world.

 - Silver Creek’s P-TECH will focus on a cybersecurity pathway, providing a foundation for careers in related fields.

-- Students in P-TECH will graduate with a high school diploma and an associate degree from Front Range Community College.
+- Students in P-TECH will graduate with a high school diploma and an AAS degree from Front Range Community College.

-- P-TECH students will also receive mentorship and internship opportunities with CISCO, and Seagate Technologies.
+- P-TECH students will also receive mentorship and internship opportunities with CISCO, Comcast, Peak Resources, and Seagate Technologies

-- SVVSD, Front Range, CISCO, and Seagate Technologies will work together to align the curriculum to meet the needs of cybersecurity careers in related fields and identify pathways to completion of a 4-year degree at Colorado colleges.
+- SVVSD, Front Range, Cisco, Comcast, PEAK Resources, and Seagate Technologies work together to align the curriculum to meet the needs of cybersecurity careers in related fields.

 What is RaptorTECH?

 RaptorTECH is a Pathways in Technology Early College High School or “P-TECH” school.
-Students graduate with a high school diploma from St. Vrain Valley Schools and associate of applied science (AAS) degree from Front Range Community College.
-Students also receive mentorships and internships with Seagate Technologies, Comcast and Cisco (“Industry Partners”).
+Students graduate with a high school diploma from St. Vrain Valley Schools and Associate of Applied Science (AAS) degree from Front Range Community College.
+Students also receive mentorships and internships with Seagate Technologies, Comcast, Cisco, and Peak Resources (“Industry Partners”).
 The AAS degree is free of cost to students.

 How does RaptorTECH work?